Dimiao Twin Falls (also known as Pahangog Falls) is one of the best waterfalls in Bohol.

-Here is my complete guide to Dimiao Twin Falls including how to get there, how much it costs and what to expect!
+I have put together this complete guide to visiting Dimiao Falls including how to get there, how much it costs, and what to expect when you arrive.

-Currently, there are no Bohol tours that I know if which include Dimiao Twin Falls on the itinerary so you will have to find your own way to this location.
+Currently, there are no Bohol tours that I know of which include Dimiao Waterfall on the itinerary so you will have to find your own way to this location.

 DIMIAO TWIN FALLS ENTRANCE FEE